donsheehy/prosecode/docsource/source/index.rst

 Then, the code blocks are tangled out into separate files of pure source code.
 Moreover, the markdown files can be converted into high quality LaTeX.

-Not all of these features have been implemented.
+Not all of these features are currently implemented in `prosecode`.
 All of these features are implemented in one form or another by other tools.
 Cobbling these tools together resulted in lackluster results so I decided to write my own.